IntellisenseLab/CS4352-Practicals-ROS2/CreateWorkspace.md

 mkdir -p ~/robotics/src
 cd ~/robotics/src
 ```
-The above code creates a src directory inside ros2_ws and then navigates into it.
+The above code creates a "src" directory inside "robotics" and then navigates into it.

 Now, we have created the workspace for our course module.
 Let's get started !